-This year Mary MacKenzie from the NVC Academy organized an online symposium called, Removing Our Blinders: Seeing the Impact of Power and Privilege that I consider courageous and visionary.
-The symposium offered opportunities for those of European background, men, women, and people of color to share their experiences and for others to empathically listen.
-The video conference meetings struck me as poignant, empathic, moving, and connecting.
+About two years ago the NVC Academy organized an online symposium on Removing Our Blinders: Seeing the Impact of Power and Privilege.
+The symposium offered opportunities for those of European background and people of color to share their experiences as well as men and women, and for others to empathically listen in a virtual fishbowl.

 The letter that I wrote: